ossec/ossec-docs/downloads.rst

 .. code:: console

-    gpg: Signature made Tue 19 Jul 2011 03:13:58 PM BRT using RSA key ID A3901351
+    gpg: Signature made Tue 20 Dec 2016 11:35:58 AM EST using RSA key ID 2D8387B7
-    gpg: Good signature from “Daniel B. Cid ”
+    gpg: Good signature from "Scott R. Shinn <scott@atomicorp.com>" Primary key fingerprint: B50F B194 7A0A E311 45D0  5FAD EE1B 0E6B 2D83 87B7

-    Primary key fingerprint: 6F11 9E06 487A AF17 C84C E48A 456B 17CF A390 1351
+Note that the signing key was changed in December 2016.
+The previous signing key "6F11 9E06 487A AF17 C84C E48A 456B 17CF A390 1351" has expired.
+If you get an warning

-Note that the key expiration date was changed lately.
-If you get an warning saying “gpg: Note: This key has expired!”, make sure to update the key and run the “import” command again (as specified above).
+saying “gpg: Note: This key has expired!”, make sure to update the key and run the “import” command again (as specified above).

 Presentation Slides
 ~~~~~~~~~~~~~~~~~~~